Lukoh/Phogal/README.md

 The Navigation component provides support for Jetpack Compose applications.
 You can navigate between composables while taking advantage of the Navigation component’s infrastructure and features.

+Hilt and Navigation
+Hilt also integrates with the Navigation Compose library.
+Add the following additional dependencies to your Gradle file:

+Groovy
+Kotlin

+dependencies {
+    implementation 'androidx.hilt:hilt-navigation-compose:1.0.0'
+}
+When using Navigation Compose, always use the hiltViewModel composable function to obtain an instance of your @HiltViewModel annotated ViewModel.
+This works with fragments or activities that are annotated with @AndroidEntryPoint.

+For example, if ExampleScreen is a destination in a navigation graph, call hiltViewModel() to get an instance of ExampleViewModel scoped to the destination as shown in the code snippet below:

+// import androidx.hilt.navigation.compose.hiltViewModel

+@Composable
+fun MyApp() {
+    val navController = rememberNavController()
+    val startRoute = "example"
+    NavHost(navController, startDestination = startRoute) {
+        composable("example") { backStackEntry ->
+            // Creates a ViewModel from the current BackStackEntry
+            // Available in the androidx.hilt:hilt-navigation-compose artifact
+            val viewModel = hiltViewModel<MyViewModel>()
+            MyScreen(viewModel)
+        }
+        /* ... */
+    }
+}
+If you need to retrieve the instance of a ViewModel scoped to navigation routes or the navigation graph instead, use the hiltViewModel composable function and pass the corresponding backStackEntry as a parameter:

+// import androidx.hilt.navigation.compose.hiltViewModel
+// import androidx.navigation.compose.getBackStackEntry

+@Composable
+fun MyApp() {
+    val navController = rememberNavController()
+    val startRoute = "example"
+    val innerStartRoute = "exampleWithRoute"
+    NavHost(navController, startDestination = startRoute) {
+        navigation(startDestination = innerStartRoute, route = "Parent") {
+            // ...
+            composable("exampleWithRoute") { backStackEntry ->
+                val parentEntry = remember(backStackEntry) {
+                    navController.getBackStackEntry("Parent")
+                }
+                val parentViewModel = hiltViewModel<ParentViewModel>(parentEntry)
+                ExampleWithRouteScreen(parentViewModel)
+            }
+        }
+    }
+}

 Jump to [Navigating with Compose](https://developer.android.com/jetpack/compose/navigation) if you’d like to learn it.

 If you go through the above process, you can understand the source code more easily.